dchen327/pingmote/README.md

 # Adding Your Own Emotes
 - Sorry for this being a bit complicated, I'm working on simplifying the workflow
 - Drop image files in the `original` folder, then run `image_resizer.py` which will resize all the images (ignoring gifs) and drop them in the `resized` folder
-- Unfortunately, `image_resizer.py` is currently unable to resize gifs, so a website like [this](https://www.iloveimg.com/resize-image/resize-gif) is useful (although you can only resize like 12 max at a time).
+- Unfortunately, `image_resizer.py` is currently unable to resize gifs, so a website like [this](https://www.iloveimg.com/resize-image/resize-gif) is useful.
 After downloading the resized gifs (64x64), extract them to the `original` folder in assets, then run `image_resizer.py` to create the resized folder while ignoring gifs
+- Windows Paint 3D also works for gif resizing
-- Upload all files to an image hoster (I like [postimages](https://postimages.org/)).
-Copy all the direct image links (ending in the file extension) and paste them in `links.txt`
+- Upload files to an image hoster (I like [postimages](https://postimages.org/)).
+Copy the direct image links (ending in file extension) and paste in `links.txt`
-- Imgur will not work in the current implementation, since imgur links do not contain the original filename
+- Imgur doesn't work currently, since Imgur links don't contain the original filename
-- Here are some good emote sources (right click save image): [discordmojis.com](https://discordmojis.com/), [emoji.gg](https://emoji.gg/)
+- Some emote sources (right click save image): [discordmojis.com](https://discordmojis.com/), [emoji.gg](https://emoji.gg/)

 # Configs
 - Check the top of `pingmote.py` for configs

-## For Mac:
-- Testing hotkeys; GUI seems ok

 # Notes
 - Since this program pastes image/gif URLs as emotes, we can't use inline emotes or reacts.